manishgcettb1/ga4gh-drs-compliance-checker/README.md

 4. Create a Kubernetes deployment for the ga4gh-drs-compliance-checker application using the k8s.yml file.
 Run the following command in the directory containing the k8s.yml file:kubectl apply -f k8s.yml
 5. Verify that the deployment was successful by checking the status of the deployment:kubectl get deployments

-# Suggestion(Possible enhancement) to this application
+# Next step
-1. Can be used pytest test suite to execute the all specifications methods
+1. Use of pytest test suite to execute the all specifications methods
+2. Extend to deployment on cloud
+3. Can be added to CI/CD pipeline (To add .gitlab.yml)